Loading...

 Pair with Protein

-Add a serving of lean protein, such as grilled chicken or turkey, to your meal to help slow down the absorption of carbohydrates.
+Add a source of lean protein to your meal, such as grilled chicken or tofu.
+This can help slow down the absorption of glucose.

 Include Healthy Fats